 In the first of the two years, the average total assets amounted to ₹2,00,000, and are estimated to be ₹2,20,000 for the next year.

-Assuming full budget realization and taking turnover into account, what alteration will take place in the ratio representing return on capital employed and what are the reasons?
+Assuming full budget realization and taking turnover into account, calculate the alteration that will take place in the ratio representing return on capital employed and discuss the reasons for such alteration.
+[5]